“With your help I can advance against a troop; with my God I can scale a wall”

 And while God is always with us, never abandoning us for a moment, sometimes He chooses to walk alongside us through difficult circumstances rather than lifting us up and carrying us through them.

-Maybe God is asking you to walk rather than be carried today.
+Maybe God is saying that to you today.
 Perhaps you’ve tapped your feet impatiently at God, waiting for Him to place you on His shoulders and make all of these hard times just disappear.

 But instead of offering you an escape route, maybe your Father God, knowing full well what is best for you, is asking you to walk through the difficult road, at least a little farther.
 He will provide all that you need, the training, the strength, the energy, the patience and perseverance.
 And when He sees that your “foot is slipping,” like the Psalmist, you can say, “your unfailing love, Lord, supported me” (Psalm 94:18).